chloeysong/chloeysong.github.io/_pages/about.md

   - /about.html
 ---

-I'm a fourth-year Ph.D. student in Economics at Boston University.
+I'm a fifth-year Ph.D. student in Economics at Boston University.
 I am interested in Empirical Industrial Organization.
 My research focuses on the mergers in the Internet Service Provider (ISP) Market and analyzes the effects of the merger.
 Besides, I am also interested in the spatial distribution of data centers and evaluating potential inefficiencies in data center networks.